CUA31015 Certificate III in Screen and Media (Web Design)

 CUA31015 Certificate III in Screen and Media is replacing CUF30107 Certificate III in Media.

-This nationally recognised exclusively online training product offers students an introduction to a wide range of skills such as:
+This nationally recognised training product introduces students to a wide range of foundation skills & knowledge expected of a student intent on becoming a Front-End Designer or Developer.

 - 2D animation for the web / broadcast

-- Writing for the web (includes strategies for SEO )
+- Writing for the web (includes strategies for SEO, working with web docs.)

 The CUA31015 Certificate III in Screen and Media offers training for entry-level positions in industry specialisations such as